grok.org.uk:/#

 Please see the archived copy of the relevant Administrivia at http://lists.grok.org.uk/pipermail/full-disclosure/2010-March/073809.html for further details.

-The list administration will spend the least amount of time possible (if any) in deciding if a post is acceptable according to the list charter.
-This activity is primarily concerned with filtering obviously-defamatory posts that could cause the list or its management legal trouble.
-Note that the majority of accounts are not moderated in any way.
+The list administration will spend the least amount of time possible (if any) deciding if a post is acceptable according to the list charter.
+This is primarily concerned with filtering obviously defamatory posts that could cause the list or its management legal trouble.
+The majority of accounts are not moderated in any way.

-Unlike the subscriber addresses that existed before moderation was introduced, new subscribers are now placed into a moderated state.
+New subscribers are placed into a moderated state.
 Additionally, existing addresses may become moderated due to repeated or serious off-topic or abusive posts.

-A moderated poster may become unmoderated at the discretion of the list administration.
-This is based on a number of factors such as quality of posts, reputation of the poster, general behaviour, etc.
+A moderated poster may become unmoderated at the discretion of the list administration, based on factors such as quality of posts, reputation, and general behaviour.

 The official archive of postings is available at http://lists.grok.org.uk/pipermail/full-disclosure/.

 Please contact the list administrator in the first instance.
-Note that a clear, legally-justified reason for takedown must be provided in order to prevent unjustified censorship of list content.
+A clear, legally justified reason for takedown must be provided to prevent unjustified censorship.

-Due to software limitations and the need to occasionally remove posts for legal reasons, a number of archive URLs became invalidated over the years.
-Tracking down the correct URL in such an instance is usually straightforward - please contact the list administrator for assistance.
+Due to software limitations and occasional removal of posts for legal reasons, some archive URLs became invalid over the years.
+Contact the list administrator for assistance in finding the correct URL.